Moments in the exact summation of the curious series of Kempner type: The Kempner sums as integrals.

 If $0\notin A$, the computation is different but the result identical:

-We now return to a more detailed description of the points in the support of $\mu$ and their associated masses.
-This will be needed in the next proposition, but is otherwise not so much needed in the sequel. \begin{itemize} \item If $0\in A$, a positive rational number $x$ is in the support of $\mu$ if and only if its irreducible representation as a fraction is $n/b^l$, with $n$ an admissible integer and $l\geq0$.
+Here is a more detailed description of the points in the support of $\mu$ and their associated masses: \begin{itemize} \item If $0\in A$, a positive rational number $x$ is in the support of $\mu$ if and only if its irreducible representation as a fraction is $n/b^l$, with $n$ an admissible integer and $l\geq0$.
 The weight in $\mu$ of $\delta_x$ is $b^{-l}+b^{-l-1}+ \dots = b^{-l}(1-1/b)^{-1}$.

 There are points arbitrarily close to $0$ in the support of $\mu$.